gritukan/hamkaas/lab4/README.md

 Just like in the previous lab, in HamKaas we will take an advantage of the model being static and will allocate all the required memory in advance.
 This will allow us to avoid memory allocations during the inference and will make code simpler and faster because all addresses will be known in advance.

 HamKaas uses the following memory model for the graph execution.
-Each node has two kind of the allocated memory: the output memory and the buffer memory.
+Each node has three kinds of the allocated memory: the constant memory, the output memory and the buffer memory.

+The constant memory stores the node-related data that does not change during all the model execution lifetime (e.g., storage of the constant node or some auxiliary data like tensor shapes).

 The output memory is the memory where the result of the node is stored.
 The buffer memory is the memory that is used for the intermediate computations of the node.
 By default, for every node the output memory size is determined by the shape of its output tensor.
 However, some nodes are "transparent" and return the pointer to the input memory.
 For example, the `ReshapeNode` is transparent since it just changes the tensor metadata without changing the data.
 Another example of the transparent node is the `ReplaceSliceNode` that changes the input tensor but returns the pointer to the input so does not have the output memory.

+The buffer memory is the memory used for intermediate computation.
+It is required during the node evaluation but is not needed at another time.

 Memory allocator is closely related to the evaluation control flow.
 Consider some two nodes $A$ and $B$ of the model.
 If $A$ and $B$ are never executed concurrently then the memory allocator can take advantage of this fact and reuse the buffer memory of $A$ for the buffer of $B$.
 Generally, the memory allocation should preserve two rules:
+- Constant memory of the node should be available and unchanged during the model lifetime.
 - Buffer memory of the node should be available during the execution of the node.
 - Ouptut memory of the node should be available during the execution of the nodes that use the output of the node.